MDerin1834/DSA210-Data-Anlaysis-Project/README.md

 * Early Detection reduces mortality by 30%, which is critical for public health strategies.

-* Hypothesis Rejected: Survival rates are statistically similar across continents.
+* Alternative Hypothesis Rejected: Survival rates are statistically similar across continents.